 The demand for rental cars is crazy these days.
 This is compounded if you live in a metropolitan place like New York, where car ownership isn't really a thing.

-Normally, I’d consider a $164.09 for a daily car rental insane, but that is the current starting rate in the broader New York City area, if not more.
-It means checking out less frequented car companies like Silvercar or Zipcar, though there are a few stark nuances to be aware of if you’re going to go down the latter route for getting out of town.
+Normally, I'd consider a $164.09 for a daily car rental insane, but that is the current starting rate in the broader New York City area, if not more.
+That means in order to save money, it's worth it to check out less frequented car companies like Silvercar or Zipcar, though there are a few stark nuances to be aware of if you're going to go down the latter route.

 (The Zipcar daily rate starts at $90,1 and increases during weekends.
 Car rentals are *almost* always cheaper, even considering gas.
 It's possible to get a rental car between $7-$50 per day when there is less demand.
 These aren't normal times, though.)

-At least Zipcar includes gas and insurance, since that easily adds an additional $50 on top of everything?2 Than there’s the convenience.
+At least Zipcar includes gas and insurance, and that easily adds an additional $50 on top of everything?2 Then there's the convenience.

-Here are the things we wish we had known, that separate it from a car rental.
+Here are the things we wish we had known before, that separate it from a car rental.